-Under section 12.45 of the Access Code, a person may apply to the ERA to revoke any exemption granted under section 12.41.
+Under section 12.45 of the Access Code, a person may apply to the ERA for an exemption granted under section 12.41 to be revoked.
 The ERA must consider the application within a reasonable time and advise the person of the ERA's determination.